-- Hire a lawyer.
+- Hire an eviction attorney.
 To evict the squatters, You may need to take legal action, and having the correct legal advice is critical for every step of the journey.

 Can tenants claim the squatters right?

-No, the tenants cannot claim the Squatters right as squatters’ right only applies to those properties which have been abandoned by the owner or neglected to the point where someone can occupy the land without the owner’s knowledge for a specified period of time.
+No, tenants cannot claim the squatters right as squatters’ right only applies to those properties which have been abandoned by the owner or neglected to the point where someone can occupy the land without the owner’s knowledge for a specified period of time.